-Prerequisite: ENG 82 or appropriate course waivers or ACCUPLACER scores
+Prerequisites: ENG 82 or RENG 92 or appropriate course

+waivers or ACCUPLACER scores

 Corequisites: CON 101; CON 107; ENG 101

 The class reviews commonly used materials in the construction industry, how they are typically installed, and common mistakes.
 Students also study and analyze work methods, materials, equipment, safety methods, and tools used on commercial and residential construction projects.
 The lab portion of the class uses a hands-on approach to test some of the materials discussed.